NatNight99/english-for-designers/03_content_first/My_work.md

 The storyboard is about how Blanka got a brand new younger brother on her birthday.
 Well...let’s just say it was a surprise to die for...

+## The Boots Walk Quietly
+GIF HERE/PICTURE

+_Mr.
+Acornie is a little oak pixie, who lives peacefully in a little forest.
+But that all changes.
+On one fatefull day, a terrible evil with sharp teeth and two shoelaces walks into his life.
+Will he win his fight for survival?
+Or will the terrifying shoe devore him alive?
+We will see…_

+_The Boots walk quietly_ is an animated 2-minute short animated 2D film created in the last summer.
+Genre-wise it is horror with fairy tale aspects sprinkled in.
+The main themes are facing one’s fear, inanimate objects coming to life and nature vs. man’s creations (which is a old creepy boot that was left to rot in the forest).

+To bring this story to life, I created around 30 digital illustrations (for this short, only 10 were used in the end) and then I animated it in After Effects.
+Then I just edited it in Premiere Pro, added sound and voila!
+I have spend whole August drawing everything and I animated it in two weeks, which was very exhausing.

+The film was left open-ended and with a lot of illustrations to be animated.
+So I have decided to make it into my Bachelot work.
+The short was also recently accepted into "Prague Youth festival" and few illustrations were used for our school exhibition on Náplavka or in the park next to school.

+You can watch the whole short here: https://www.youtube.com/watch?v=OsIBCO0sSIc